xzoert/graphene/README.md

      // DELETE ALL
      $books->delete();             // OR   $bookshop->books=null;

 But in many cases what you really want is not a list but what is called a *set*, i.e. a collection without repetitions, which is probably our case in the bookshop books: there is no point in adding the book twice, unless we want to use the number of occurrences as our in-stock counter, what doesn't seem a very briliant solution to me.
-When you deal with sets, you'd rather like to use a third series of functions on a property:
+When you deal with sets, you'll rather like to use a third series of functions on a property:

      $books=$bookshop->books;
      // ADD